19hours/sg-statutes/Acts/Income Tax Act.md

 (4) If the amount of tax which is required to be deducted under subsection (1) is not paid to the Comptroller —

-(a) by the 15th day of the month following the month in which the interest from which the tax is to be deducted is paid, a sum equal to 5% of such amount of tax shall be payable; and
+(a) by the 15th day of the second month following the month in which the interest from which the tax is to be deducted is paid, a sum equal to 5% of such amount of tax shall be payable; and

+[Act 29 of 2012 wef 01/07/2012]

 (b) within 30 days after the time specified in paragraph (a), an additional penalty of 1% of such amount of tax shall be payable for each completed month that the tax remains unpaid, but the total additional penalty under this paragraph shall not exceed 15% of the amount of tax outstanding.